 You can’t deduct the value of gifts you make (other than gifts that are deductible charitable contributions) or any federal gift resulting from making those gifts.

-For more, IRS Publication 950 outlines the rules about gift and estate taxes.
+For more, the IRS outlines the rules about gift and estate taxes.

 What do you think about making down payment gifts to children?
 Have you done it?
 Would it have helped you?